eoos-systems/eoos-projects/README.md

 on all operating systems EOOS is being developed for.
 To simplify this process, we have created the `Integrate.py` script that does all for you on a host operating system it runs on.

+**NOTE:** Run CMD in *Run as administrator* mode to be able to install EOOS on Windows and execute the commads below.

 ###### 1. Go to scripts directory